tylerharter/cs301-projects/fall19/p1/README.md

 1. in your notebook, click "Kernel" from the menu, then click "Restart & Run All"
 2. confirm "Restart & Run All Cells"
 3. click "File" from the menu (beneath the Jupyter logo), then click "Save and Checkpoint"
-4. open a new terminal window, as you did in step 2 of this document (leave the previously opened one undisturbed)
+4. open a new terminal window, as you did in step 2 of this document (**important: leave the previously opened one undisturbed**)
 5. type the same `cd "P1-PATH"` command in the terminal as before, again replacing `P1-PATH` with the pathname of `p1` in your notes, and hit ENTER
 6. type `python test.py` and hit ENTER; if that doesn't work, try `python3 test.py`; if that still doesn't work, please get help during office hours.